 1. What is Property tax?

-Property tax is a wealth tax levied on property ownership.
+Property tax is an asset tax levied on property ownership.
 It is not a tax on rental income.
 It is thus levied on the ownership of properties, irrespective of whether the property is occupied or vacant.

 The property tax is calculated by multiplying the Annual Value (AV) of the property with the prevailing property tax rate.